 When you turn on your Gazco fire or stove, the natural gas you burn for heating will have travelled hundreds of miles.
 And not only from under the North Sea, natural gas also now comes from Africa and the Middle East in ocean-going tankers.

 Gas is delivered to the seven coastal terminals by gas producers operating offshore facilities from over 100 fields beneath the sea around the British Isles.
 In addition, a newly commissioned terminal at the Isle of Grain allows Liquefied Natural Gas (LNG) to be delivered to the terminal by sea.
 It is then transported through 275,000 kilometers of iron, steel and polyethylene mains pipeline to reach the Gazco fire or stove in your living room.

 After these mammoth engineering feats by the producers, from an ecological point of view it makes sense to use this gas as efficiently as possible.
 And, of course, from your point of view the more efficient the appliance, the less expensive it is to run.
-Gazco’s new high efficiency, glass-fronted gas fires and stoves have been developed to offer efficiencies of up to 86%, with some models also featuring remote controls incorporating timers and thermostats.
+Gazco’s new high efficiency, glass-fronted gas fires and stoves have been developed to offer efficiencies of up to 93.9%, with many models also featuring remote controls incorporating timers and thermostats.

 Older, open gas fires can be as little as 20% efficient (thus 80% of the heat goes up the chimney!) so upgrading to a Gazco high efficiency gas fire can make a real difference.
 If you have a fire like this, or are considering installing a gas fire for the first time, why not check out the Gazco range by clicking here?

 Sign up to our newsletter and receive the latest news and updates, including product launches, offers and promotions, exclusive giveaways and competitions, as well as seasonal tips and advice.Subscribe Now!